skepticalchemist/heart_disease_risk_classifier/README.md

 # Heart Disease Risk Classifier

-Here you'll find a solution to selecting and training a classification model to predict the risk for heart disease, putting it to a web service using [BentoML](https://www.bentoml.com/) and docker and deploying it on a cloud platform as [Heroku](https://www.heroku.com/).
+Here you'll find a solution to selecting and training a classification model to predict the risk for heart disease, putting it to a web service using [BentoML](https://www.bentoml.com/) and docker, and deploying it on a cloud platform such as [Heroku](https://www.heroku.com/).

 This repository is part of my MLzoomcamp Midterm Project.